0x11a0/chatstodo-server/README.md

 - Anonymiser: Redact PII from chat messages and insert into DB
 - Authentication: Authenticate users
-- User Service: Manages users' tasks, summary, and events, link their platforms, and calls ML
+- User Manager: Manages users' tasks, summary, and events, link their platforms, and calls ML